-One of the more artistic processes in a PCB manufacturing facility is the application of Ident layers, also known as silk-screening.
+One of the more artistic processes in a PCB manufacturing facility is the application of Silkscreen known in the old days as Ident layers.

 PCB manufacturers are required by IPC to provide both a manufacturer’s mark and an identifier which will allow for lot tracing should problems occur.
 Although there are no strict standards for where these markings appear, manufacturers will generally try to place them in non-critical areas.
 But just because you know the board will also double as a backlit equipment faceplate with your company logo doesn’t mean your PCB manufacturer will.
-If you require these markings to be placed in a specific area or omitted, you need to specify it in the PCB readme.txt file, in a fabrication drawing or in your communications with the manufacturer.
-Omni Circuit Boards prefers to place our logo and datecode on an ident layer.
+If you require these markings to be placed in a specific area or omitted, you need to specify it in the "Copper PCB Readme File" or the "Aluminum-Trace PCB Readme File", in a fabrication drawing or in your communications with the manufacturer.

 Screen-printing is done when the boards are still panelized prior to the application of the final finish or routing/v-scoring.